Editor's Note: Headline changed to reflect that this is a rehash of an older story.

 In another 2009 exchange, Band asked Abedin and Cheryl Mills, Clinton’s chief of staff, to put Lebanese-Nigerian billionaire Gilbert Chagoury in touch with a State Department "substance person" on Lebanon.
 The Chagoury Group co-founder has given between $1 million and $5 million to the Clinton Foundation, according to a list of donors posted online.

-The publication added the 2013 GAO report findings concerning Abedin’s somewhat shoddy and flaky new job description at State, the new emails released by the State Department just confirm what everyone thought about this role to begin with; that it was just another way for Abedin to serve are her executive right-hand woman, who was in near constant-contact with Doug Band, who helped get the Clinton Foundation running and co-founded Teneo.That company has come under some scrutiny for a leaked memo found in a Wikileaks document dump shows how Band, Teneo, and Bill Clinton set up lucrative business consulting jobs and paid speaking opportunities, while Hillary was secretary of state.
+The publication added the 2013 GAO report findings concerning Abedin’s somewhat shoddy and flaky new job description at State, the new emails released by the State Department just confirm what everyone thought about this role to begin with; that it was just another way for Abedin to serve are her executive right-hand woman, who was in near constant-contact with Doug Band, who helped get the Clinton Foundation running and co-founded Teneo.a leaked memo found in a Wikileaks document dump shows how Band, Teneo, and Bill Clinton set up lucrative business consulting jobs and paid speaking opportunities, while Hillary was secretary of state.
 Also, threw a few pennies (in this case, millions of them) towards the Clinton Foundation as well.
 MSNBC’s Joe Scarborough went a bit further saying they’re bragging about shaking down foundation donors for $66 million that will be reaped by the power couple personally.
 Again, no direct evidence of quid pro quo in the 13-page document, but surely adds to the notion of the Clinton’s engaging in unethical practices regarding their nonprofit and the allegations of paid access, of which Huma was right there all along regarding Hillary’s end of this enterprise.